CribberSix/pygame-markdown/README_test.md

 > Quoted text
 ### Third header for internal tests.

-This is a `text` test beneath `the third text` header.
-A bit longer:
-The lstrip() method will `remove leading whitespaces something some` newline and `tab` characters on a string beginning.
+This is a `variable` inline-code test.
+Also for `var = 3500` multiple words.
+A bit longer for the linebreak test `from pygame import everything` newline and `tab` characters on a string beginning.
 Lorem Ipsum whoop.

 Confucius said: